Dandandan-mo/Part-A-Docs/README.md

 ### Target audience

-This app will target existing customers of the sticker shop and new customers interested in this sticker brand.
-These people are targeted to view products and place order online, which saves their time.
+This app will target existing customers (mainly the scrapbookers) of the sticker shop and potential customers interested in this sticker brand.
+These people are targeted to view products and place orders online, which saves their time.

 ### Tech stack